mapeditor/tiled/docs/index.rst

 .. note::

-   If you're not finding what you're looking for in these pages, please don't hesitate to ask questions on the `Tiled Forum <http://discourse.mapeditor.org>`_ or the `Tiled Discord <https://discord.gg/39wbTv7>`_.
+   If you're not finding what you're looking for on these pages, please don't hesitate to ask questions on the `Tiled Forum <https://discourse.mapeditor.org>`_ or the `Tiled Discord <https://discord.gg/39wbTv7>`_.

 .. toctree::